kvfi/old_kvfi/resources/files/posts/Notes.md

 #### Uninstallling League of Legends {#uninstalling_league}
 I've decided to stop playing League of Legends for a while, putting a sober finale to one of my longuest and most extended gaming experience I've ever had.
 The whole game has became truly bogus and smashed competitive plays at lower elo.
-* The elo system is rigged at the point is that it has become almost ludicrous to improve, stacking players forever.
+* The elo system is rigged at the point that it has become almost ludicrous to improve, stacking players forever.
 * League's community is one of the most woeful community online games has to offer: from 12 years old to stormy players, the climate operating during games is distastful at every level.

 I really hope I can get back at it at a later date, with more confidence to see that Riot Games, the Editor, to have addressed these issues that are killing some of the dedicated ones.